raylutz/daffodil/README.md

         # create a flat csv file with any python objects flattened using JSON.
         new_pydf.to_csv(file_path, flatten=True)

-This common pattern can be abbreviated as:
+This common pattern can be abbreviated using the apply() method:

         my_pydf = Pydf.from_csv(file_path, unflatten=True)